ridatta/PlasmaFormulary/README.md

 # PlasmaFormulary
-A Formulary of Plasma Physics Formulas
+A Formulary of Plasma Physics Formulas in MATLAB
 R. Datta (2024)